burggraf/postgresql-bulk-load-tests/README.md

   (1, 'George', 'Washington'),(2, 'John', 'Adams'),(3, 'Thomas', 'Jefferson');
 ```

 This method speeds things up considerably.
 In my tests, it was about 6 times faster.
+The same rules apply to batch sizes as with transactions -- you'll want to test different batch sizes to optimize things.
+I generally tend to start with a batch of around 10000 records for most applications and if that works well enough, I leave it there.

 ### What About Both?